sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

 3. Transfer your data
 =====================

 Once you have selected which data you want to keep (and removed the rest), you can start the data transfer to Cartesius by using two powerful tools: ``screen`` and ``rsync``.
-The ``screen`` tool makes sure your copying process continues when accidentally you loose connection to the server.
+The ``screen`` tool makes sure your copying process continues when you accidentally lose connection to the server.
 The ``rsync`` tool is  a file synchronisation and file transfer program that can minimise network data transfer such that only the differences between and source and destination data are actually transmitted.

 You will typically transfer data from your LSG HOME (``/home/$USER``) or NOBACKUP (``/home/nobackup/$USER``) directory to your Cartesius HOME (``/home/$USER``) or Project space (``/projects/0/PROJECT``) that you have been granted access to.